 The ocean is the terminal sink for many anthropogenic pollutants.
 Some pollutants biomagnify in food webs and pose risks to ecosystem health and fish consumers.

 We are broadly interested in understanding the effects of climate-driven changes in the ocean on the distribution of human pollutants in the physical environment and food-web dynamics.
 In addition to studying the PFAS and mercury in marine ecosystems (see above), we are studying the large-scale behavior of neutral persistent organic pollutants (POPs) like polychlorinated biphenyls (PCBs), that provide useful benchmarks of POP behavior.
-We have focused our efforts on developing global 3-D models of oceanic and atmospheric cycling and studies of food web accumulation.
+We have focused our efforts on developing global 3-D models of oceanic and atmospheric cycling and studies of food web accumulation and are using these tools in the DISES project described above.

 - back to top -